lambda826/My-Notebook/09 Cloud/AWS/DynamoDB/02 DynamoDB API.md

 ## [Data Plane](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.API.html#HowItWorks.API.DataPlane)
 ### PartiQL - A SQL-Compatible Query Language
 -  `ExecuteStatement`
 	- Reads multiple items from a table.
-You can also write or update a single item from a table.
+	- Write or update a single item from a table.
 -  `BatchExecuteStatement`
+	- Writes, updates or reads multiple items from a table.
+	- This is more efficient than `ExecuteStatement` because your application only needs a single network round trip to write or read the items.

 ### Classic APIs
 -  Creating Data